 The patent states how the display could "provide an input surface for one or more input devices such as touch sensing device, force-sensing device, temperature sensing device, and/or a fingerprint sensor".

-Of course, it’s important to note that while Apple files a lot of patents covering a broad range of future tech on a regular basis, it doesn’t mean that the technology will arrive in the near future – or ever – so don’t get too excited just yet.
+Of course, and as discussed above in relation to the Digital Crown light sensor patent, it's important to note that while Apple files a lot of patents covering a broad range of future tech on a regular basis, it doesn't mean that the technology will arrive in the near future - or ever - so don't get too excited just yet.